 Perugia, located in the region of Umbria, an hour driving from our b&b, boasts Etruscan origins, many Roman settlements and a perfectly preserved Medieval center.
 Besides its vast artistic heritage, the city hosts international events: The Umbria Jazz Festival is one of the most important venues for Jazz in Europe, held annually in July since 1973, Eurochocolate, usually in October, Music Fest Perugia, festival for young talented musicians, usually in the summer.

-Some of the treasures You will find in Perugia: Rocca Paolina, Etruscan town walls, Palazzo dei Priori, Roman Acqueduct.,
+Some of the treasures You will find in Perugia: Rocca Paolina, Etruscan town walls, Palazzo dei Priori, Roman Acqueduct.

-The Porziuncola Museum, Cathedral Museum and Crypt of St. Rufino, Treasure Museum & F.M.
-Perkins Collection, Civic Museum & Roman Forum.
+Some of the treasures You will find in Assisi: Porziuncola Museum, Cathedral Museum and Crypt of St. Rufino, Civic Museum & Roman Forum.

 Giostra del Saracino:

 The tournament takes place twice a year, on June (Giostra di San Donato) and on September (Giostra della Madonna del Conforto), on Piazza Grande.
-The cavaliers of each quarter must show their ability with a spear against the "fantoccio-puppet" of Saracino.
+The cavaliers of each city quarter must show their ability with a spear against the "fantoccio-puppet" of Saracino.
 The first documents concerning similar tournaments date back to 13th century.

-Known as a horse race, the tradition of Palio deeply influences the life of the city.
+The Palio (29th June-2nd July and 13th-16th August) Known as a horse race, the tradition of Palio deeply influences the life of the city.
 The city center is divided into 17 "Contrade" (quarters) representing the authentic soul of Siena, small "republics" that keep the tradition of Palio alive and contribute to preserve it intact.
-The event is one of the reasons why many visitors chose summer for their holidays in Siena.
+The event is one of the reasons why many visitors choose the Summer season for their holidays in Siena.